-Use STAC Risk Assessment and Key Control Measures (see section 2.1.2) as an 'aide-memoir' when carrying out this assessment and to record the findings of the MEWP selection.
+Use S14: Use of MEWPS (Chery Pickers and Scissor Lifts) Risk Assessment and Key Control Measures (see section 2.1.2) as an 'aide-memoir' when carrying out this assessment and to record the findings of the MEWP selection.

-• TW Site Manager, with assistance of MEWP Supplier.
+TW Site Manager, with assistance of MEWP Supplier.